spaarkstudio/email-workers/README.md

 # Email Workers
-General purpose email sender using Cloudflare Workers
+Email sender using Cloudflare Workers for websites